13 Mini Wood Stoves Tips And Tricks For Hotter, More Efficient Fires

 About the CB-7200 Roaster, they say:

 “You can regulate the temperature with the 2 air vents and check for accuracy with the in-built thermometer.
-Simply place the Mini Roaster on top of your Grizzly stove and prepare your meals while heating your space.
+Simply place the Mini Roaster on your Grizzly stove and prepare your meals while heating your space.

 You can’t use this accessory on the CUB.